MCPHackers/LaunchWrapper/README.md

 - `applet` - Makes the game think you're running an applet which:
 	- Removes quit button in versions between Beta 1.0 and release 1.5.2
 	- Changes mouse input code in classic
+- `survival` - Patches classic creative versions to start in survival
+- `creative` - Patches classic survival versions to start in creative
 - `oneSixFlag` - Toggles notice about the release of 1.6 in 1.5.2
 - `serverSHA1` - Compare minecraft_server.jar in .minecraft/server against this hash
 - `serverURL` - URL to download the server from if the hash is mismatched or the jar is missing